 - complications of tonsillitis (peritonsillar abscess, sepsis)

 - chronic tonsillitis (chronic sore throat and bad breath)

-A six-month follow-up period is recommended before deciding on tonsillectomy.
-Once the indication is set, it is necessary to perform the procedure as soon as possible in order to achieve the greatest possible success of the procedure.
+We recommend a six-month follow-up period before deciding on tonsillectomy.
+Once we set the indication, it is necessary to perform the procedure as soon as possible in order to achieve as much success as possible.

 Tonsillotomy (partial tonsillectomy, intracapsular tonsillectomy, subtotal tonsillectomy) is an alternative method to tonsillectomy.
 It causes less postoperative pain and a lower risk of postoperative bleeding, enables faster recovery and return to normal physical activity and eating habits.

-As the reduction of postoperative morbidity after surgery of the palatine tonsils is the main goal, it is obvious that the popularity of intracapsular tonsillectomy is growing significantly, especially in some countries such as UK where it is used in numerous medical centers as the exclusive method of surgery.
+As the reduction of postoperative morbidity after surgery of the palatine tonsils is the main goal, it is obvious that the popularity of intracapsular tonsillectomy is growing significantly.
+It is especially common in some countries such as UK where it is used in numerous medical centers as the exclusive method of surgery.

 Potential disadvantages of surgical treatment are residual tissue in the tonsillar fossa (incomplete removal of the tonsils) which poses a risk for reoperation.

 Re-growth of tonsillar tissue was recorded in 0 – 4.7% of operated patients, regardless of the indication and technique of operation (laser, radiofrequency, microdebrider).
 The need for reoperation occurs in 2.5% of cases regardless of the indication.

 Risk factors for regrowth of tonsils after tonsillotomy are: